telepresenceio/telepresence/docs/tutorials/php.md

 In order to run our PHP application in a local Docker container, we can simply start a container which has PHP and Apache installed, mount the source directory to our code, and start coding!

+In this tutorial we will be using PHP 7.2 and an Apache based container.

+#### PHP-FPM NOTE:
-In this tutorial we will be using PHP 7.2 and an Apache based container, this could also work with PHP-FPM + Nginx, you'd just need to adjust the default xdebug port of 9000 because that will conflict with PHP-FPM.
+> this could also work with PHP-FPM + Nginx, you'd just need to adjust the default xdebug port of 9000 because that will conflict with the PHP-FPM listener port.
+I haven't had time to test PHP-FPM + Nginx, and will update this tutorial when I'm able to.

 ## Building inside a docker container